specht/champ/README.md

     - LOAD1
 ```

-We specified some source files (they'll get compiled automatically) and some object files along with their locations in memory (`load`).
+We specified some source files (which will get compiled automatically) and some object files along with their locations in memory (`load`).
 We also specified the entry point for our program (`entry`), this can be a label or an address.

 Furthermore, we can disable subroutines by replacing the first opcode with a RTS (`instant_rts`).
 This is necessary in some cases because Champ does not emulate hardware and thus can not load data from disk, for example.